hardikvasa/google-images-download/README.rst

     response = google_images_download.googleimagesdownload()   #class instantiation

     arguments = {"keywords":"Polar bears,baloons,Beaches","limit":20,"print_urls":True}   #creating list of arguments
-    response.download(arguments)   #passing the arguments to the function
+    paths = response.download(arguments)   #passing the arguments to the function print(paths)   #printing absolute paths of the downloaded images

 - If you are passing arguments from a config file, simply pass the config_file argument with name of your JSON file